0dayjakee/sentinel-ir/README.md

 > **FIND EVIL.
 VERIFY EVERYTHING.
 TRUST EVIDENCE.**

-Built in silenc, Roar like a Lion!
+Built in silence, Roar like a Lion!

 ---